zhzrui/zhzrui/README.md

 ## Hi there 👋
-I'm Rita (Goose).
+I'm Goose (zhzrui).
 Welcome to my GitHub!

 * 3rd year Computer Science student
 * Currently working on a portfolio website and FACESHOPPER